 Banyan’s Zero Trust solution provides a Distributed Access Tier, designed from the ground-up for today’s hybrid- and multi-cloud environments.
 At its core, the Access Tier is comprised of lightweight identity-aware proxies that use application-layer security mechanisms – Mutual-auth TLS (Layer-6) and OpenID Connect JWT (Layer-7) – to deliver transparent, secure network access.

 A key advantage of operating at L6 and L7 is that the Access Tier can be deployed as pure software in a “service mesh” architecture.
-The mesh architecture allows us to enforce security policies close to your applications – wherever they run, be it on-premise, IaaS or SaaS – which is required in a world where you no longer have a “trusted” corporate network.
+The mesh architecture allows us to enforce security policies close to your applications – wherever they run, be it on-premises, IaaS, or SaaS – which is required in a world where you no longer have a “trusted” corporate network.

 Banyan is obsessed with user experience.